apache/airflow/airflow/providers/amazon/aws/executors/ecs/Setup_guide.md

 1. Click on Task Definitions on the left hand bar, and click Create new task definition.
 2. Choose the Task Definition Family name.
 Select AWS Fargate for the Launch Type.
-3. Select the Task Role and Task Execution Role, and ensure the roles have the required permissions to accomplish their respective tasks.
+3. Select or create the Task Role and Task Execution Role, and ensure the roles have the required permissions to accomplish their respective tasks.
 You can choose to create a new Task Execution role that will have the basic minimum permissions in order for the task to run.
 4. Select a name for the container, and use the image URI of the image that was pushed in the previous section.
 Make sure the role being used has the required permissions to pull the image.
 5. Add the following environment variables to the container: